sendgrid/sendgrid-nodejs/.github/PULL_REQUEST_TEMPLATE.md

 -
 -

-If you have questions, please send an email to [SendGrid](mailto:dx@sendgrid.com), or file a Github Issue in this repository.
+If you have questions, please send an email to [SendGrid](mailto:dx@sendgrid.com), or file a GitHub Issue in this repository.